jalogan/jalogan.github.io/_projects/SymBOPs.md

     Simple example using rods to demonstrate the difference between bond-orientational order, nematic order, and the combination of both.
   </figcaption>
 </figure>
+{%endcomment%}

 Orientational order looks at the rotational symmetry of an object or group of objects around a common point.
 There are two types of orientational order that we must distinguish between: *bond-orientational order* describes the orientational order of points in the neighborhood of a an origin, and *polyhedral nematic order* describes how aligned anisotropic objects, e.g., polygons and polyhedra, are with each other.

 Bond-orientational order quantifies how ordered a set of points are based on their angles in a common set of axes.
-To learn by example, see the left image of Fig.2.
+To learn by example, see the left image of <a href="#fig_BOO_vs_nematic" data-fig-ref>??</a>.
 Focus only on the left green point and the black points neighboring it.
 Using the usual polar coordinates we can compute the angle $$\theta_i$$ for each black neighboring partile $$i$$.
 We sum the phases of all $$N_b$$ neighbors of the green point

 $$
 \psi_{\ell} = \frac{1}{N_b}\sum\limits_{i=1}^{N_{b}} e^{i\ell \theta_i},